usbarmory/usbarmory-debian-base_image/README.md

 ## Building

-Launch the following command to download and build the image:
+Launch the following command to download assets and build the image:

 ```
+# For the USB armory Mk II (internal eMMC)
+make all V=mark-two IMX=imx6ull BOOT=eMMC

 # For the USB armory Mk II (external microSD)
 make all V=mark-two IMX=imx6ull BOOT=uSD

-# For the USB armory Mk II (internal eMMC)
-make all V=mark-two IMX=imx6ull BOOT=eMMC

 # For the USB armory Mk I
 make all V=mark-one IMX=imx53